Macy's quarterly profit and sales fall but it raises guidance with those declines limited

 NEW YORK (AP) — Macy's profit and sales slipped in the second quarter with the department store grappling with customers that have grown cautions about spending, as well as higher costs from President Donald Trump's tariffs.

 Yet the New York retailer raised its outlook for the year after beating Wall Street expectations and it posted its best comparable store sales in three years.
-The surprisingly strong same-store sales figure underscores Macy's efforts to improve customer service and its merchandise.
+Those surprisingly strong sales underscore Macy's efforts to improve both the experience of its customers and the merchandise on shelves.

 Macy’s is grappling with an uncertain economic backdrop, particularly because of the tariffs, and said Wednesday that it remains cautious for the year.

-The company, which also runs Bloomingdale’s and the cosmetics chain Bluemercury, said in May that it was diversifying the origin of the products it imports and pulling items when the math doesn’t work.
+The company, which also runs Bloomingdale’s and the cosmetics chain Bluemercury, said in May that it was diversifying the origin of its imports and pulling items when the math doesn’t work.

 About 20% of the department store's products came from China at the end of its last fiscal year, according to Macy's.
 Private brands sourced approximately 27% from China, down from 32% last year.